Is it Time to See a Therapist? Probably!

 If you experience any of the following emotions or feelings to the extent that they interfere with life, therapy may help you reduce their effects.
-It’s especially important to consider getting help if you feel controlled by symptoms or if they could cause harm to yourself or others.
+It’s especially important to consider it’s time to see a therapist if you feel controlled by symptoms or if they could cause harm to yourself or others.

-- Overwhelm.
+- Overwhelmed.
 You might feel like you have too many things to do or too many issues to cope with.
 You might feel like you can’t rest or even breathe.
-Stress and overwhelm can lead to serious physical health concerns.
+Stress and being overwhelmed can lead to serious physical health concerns.